maya-r/kubevirtci/cluster-up/cluster/kind-k8s-1.17.0-ipv6/README.md

     if needed, docker can be tested with:
     `docker run --rm busybox ip a`
     and make sure you get an ipv6 address
-1. External IPv6 connectivity, if the host is capable of it:
+1. With an IPv6-connected host, you may want the pods to be able to reach the rest of the IPv6 world, too:
     Enable IPv6 NAT:
     ```console
     # ip6tables -t nat -A POSTROUTING -s 2001:db8:1::/64 -j MASQUERADE
     ```
-    (Note that the address used is the same one used for fixed-cidr-v6 in the previous step)
+    (Note that the address 2001:db8:1::/64 has to match fixed-cidr-v6 in /etc/docker/daemon.json)

     You will also need the host to be configured with an IPv6-reachable DNS server.
     If you don't have one, you can use OpenDNS: